HarshaChakravarthy/AI-Agents-and-Automations/README.md

 ## AI Agents & Automations with n8n

 ### Overview
-This portfolio showcases 13 production-minded workflows built with n8n, Generative AI (LLMs), and common business integrations.
+This portfolio production-minded workflows built with n8n, Generative AI (LLMs), and common business integrations.
 The projects focus on agentic AI, RAG-style enrichment, image/audio intelligence, communications, and data operations.
 Each workflow follows sound engineering practices: input validation, idempotency, retries/backoff, error handling, and PII awareness.

 ### How to use